alufers/edgetx-gps-qrcode/README.md

 1. Make sure your model supports telemetry, and has a GPS receiver.
 2. Make sure the GPS sensor is discovered by EdgeTX (Telemetry tab of the model settings).
 [See the EdgeTX user manual for more information](https://manual.edgetx.org/bw-radios/model-select/telemetry)
 3. Add this script as a screen ![Screenshot of the screens settings](docs/screens-setup.png)
-4. When you need to find your model, activate the telemtry screen and scan the QR code with your phone.
+4. When you need to find your model, activate the telemetry screen and scan the QR code with your phone.
 6. Go to the pin!

 ## Hacking

 If you want to modify the script:

 1. Install [luamin](https://github.com/mathiasbynens/luamin) and GNU make.
-(Alternatively you can manuallt use the [online version](https://mothereff.in/lua-minifier) of luamin)
+(Alternatively you can manually use the [online version](https://mothereff.in/lua-minifier) of luamin)
 2. Edit `gps_qr.src.lua`
 3. Run `make` to minify the script
 4. The minified script will be placed in the `dist/` folder (and the inverted version)